knpuniversity/symfony-bundle/knpu/packagist.md

 `../` to the path.
 Then, delete the extra `cache/` dir.
 There's also  an extra `logs` directory, but it's empty, so just ignore it.

-*Now* move back to your terminal, add everything to git, give it an inspriring message, and commit!
+*Now* move back to your terminal, add everything to git, give it an inspiring message, and commit!

 With everything committed, let's push this to GitHub!
 Well, you can host it *anywhere*,